hydroxycarbamide/hydroxycarbamide/README.md

 I'm a passionate full-stack developer with a keen interest in open-source projects.
 I love working with new technologies and constantly improving my skills.

-- 🔭 I’m currently working on my CI/CD skills
+- 🔭 I’m currently working on maintaining a fork of [Gradience](https://github.com/hydroxycarbamide/Gradience)
-- 🌱 I’m currently learning Ansible
+- 🌱 I’m currently learning Terraform and Bicep
 - ❤️ I love self-hosting
 - 🐧 Linux is my favorite Operating System